elementary/website/docs/code/getting-started.md

 # Adding Translations {#Adding-Translations}
 Now that you've learned about CMake, the next step is to make your app able to be translated to different languages.

-1. The first thing you need to know is how to convert strings in your code into translatable strings.
+The first thing you need to know is how to convert strings in your code into translatable strings.
+Here's an example:
         stdout.printf ("Not Translatable string");
         stdout.printf (_("Translatable string!"));

         string normal = "Another non-translatable string";
         string translated = _("Another translatable string");

 See the difference?
 We just added `_()` around the string!
 Well, that was easy!

+1.- Go back to your project and make all your strings translatable by adding `_()`

 2. Create a directory named "po" on the root folder of your project.
 Then you have to add the following lines in the "CMakeLists.txt" file you created a moment ago: